textcreationpartnership/A02955/README.md

 ##Content Summary##

 #####Front#####
-The French kinges declaration vpon the riot, felonie, and rebellion of the duke of Mayenne & the duk

 #####Body#####

+1. ❧THE KINGES DECLARATION
-The French kinges declaration vpon the riot, felonie, and rebellion of the duke of Mayenne & the duk **Types of content**
+vpon the Ryot, Felonie, & Rebellion of the Duke of Mayenne, the Duke and Knight of Aumalle and their aſſiſtants.

+1. ¶THE KINGES DECLARATION
+vpon the Riot, Felonie, and Rebellion of the Townes of Paris, Orleance, Amyens and Abbeuille, with other their adherents.

+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!